nithyaramakrishnan/data-shield/deploy.md

 After you convert your images, you must deploy your {{site.data.keyword.datashield_short}} containers to your Kubernetes cluster.
 {: shortdesc}

-When you deploy {{site.data.keyword.datashield_short}} containers to your Kubernetes cluster, the container specification must include volume mounts.
-The volume mounts allow the SGX devices and the AESM socket to be available in the container.
+When you deploy {{site.data.keyword.datashield_short}}, the container specification must include volume mounts that allow the SGX devices and the AESM socket to be available.

 Don't have an application to try the service?
 No problem.
 We offer several sample apps that you can try, including MariaDB and NGINX.
 Any of the [{{site.data.keyword.datashield_short}} images](/docs/services/Registry?topic=RegistryImages-datashield-mariadb_starter) in IBM Container Registry can be used as a sample.
 {: tip}